 New Pacific Metals Corp. ("NUAG") is a Canadian public company listed on the Toronto Stock Exchange (symbol: NUAG) and NYSE American (symbol: NEWP).
-NUAG is a related party of the Company by way of two common directors and two common officers, and the Company accounts for its investment in NUAG using the equity method as it is able to exercise significant influence over the financial and operating policies of NUAG.
+NUAG is a related party of the Company by way of one common director and one common officer, and the Company accounts for its investment in NUAG using the equity method as it is able to exercise significant influence over the financial and operating policies of NUAG.

-During the year ended March 31, 2022, the Company acquired 125,000 common shares of NUAG from the public market for a total cost of \$0.4 million.
-Subsequent to March 31, 2022, the Company acquired additional 48,500 common shares of NUAG from the public market for a total cost of \$0.2 million.
+During the year ended March 31, 2023, the Company acquired 309,400 common shares of NUAG from the public market (year ended March, 2022 - 125,000) for a total cost of \$0.9 million (year ended March 31, 2023 -\$0.4 million).